Farm to School

 Partners and Resources

-Good education requires strong partnerships between school, community and families.
+Good education requires strong partnerships between school, community, and families.
 Students are more likely to make healthy eating choices if they have opportunities to make good choices at school and at home, and connect to food sources.
-The Somerville Food and Nutrition Services Department works the following partners to encourage families to learn more about helping children make healthy food choices:
+The Somerville Food and Nutrition Services Department works with the following partners to encourage families to help children make healthy food choices:

 Tufts University